Doing Business in Uganda

 - Uganda is a frontier market in Africa.

-companies and international organizations are being established in Uganda to access Ugandan and regional market.
+companies and international organisations are being established in Uganda to access Ugandan and regional market.

 Information and communications technology in Uganda.